 Environment – Managing Chemical Substances

-Managing 3,163 Controlled Chemical Substances using Our Own Chemical Substance Management System
+Tracking the Use of 3,208 Controlled Chemical Substances with Our Own Chemical Substance Management System

 Mitsubishi Electric and its affiliates in Japan have been managing chemical substances on a voluntary basis since 1997.
-These substances include refrigerant fluorocarbons (HFCs*1 and HCFCs*2) used in air conditioners and refrigerators, volatile organic compounds (VOCs), and the six RoHS substances.
-Combined with the 462 substances designated under the PRTR Law*3 (PRTR*4) revised in November 2009, the above comprise a current list of 3,163 substances we voluntarily manage under a comprehensive Chemical Substance Management System that includes purchasing information about materials and components.
+The main substances we manage include refrigerant fluorocarbons (HFCs*1 and HCFCs*2), volatile organic compounds (VOCs), and the 10 substances designated under RoHS.
+Together with 462 substances designated under the revised PRTR Law*3 (PRTR*4) that came into force in November 2009, there are currently 3,208 controlled substances managed by our Chemical Substance Management System, which also incorporates purchasing information for materials and components.

-- PRTR Law: Act on Confirmation, etc. of Release Amounts of Specific Chemical Substances in the Environment and Promotion of Improvements to Their Management.
+- PRTR Law: Act on Confirmation, etc. of Release Amounts of Specific Chemical Substances in the Environment and Promotion of Improvements to the Management Thereof.